usnistgov/OSCAL/schema/demo/docs/oscal-test_xml.md

 ## FAKEUP Testing Schema: XML Schema

 The short name (file identifier) for this schema shall be *oscal-test*.
-It is used internally when an identifier is called for, and may appear in file names of schema artifacts.
+It is used internally when an identifier is called for, and may appear in file names of schema artifacts.urn:fakeup

 A test schema for prototyping and demonstrating the metaschema feature set.